 He was right.
 It wasn’t about my indignation; it was about the supreme law of the land.
-Most protestors know as much or more about the U.S. constitution than the average police officer.
+Most protesters know as much or more about the U.S. constitution than the average police officer.
 They keep a copy in their pocket, they know their rights and they’ve studied our limitations.
 I may not agree with their viewpoints or their methods, but I do support freedom of speech.
-Like all other police departments, Dallas PD has a duty to ensure everyone’s safety, which includes foul-mouthed protestors hurling obscenities in our direction.
+Like all other police departments, Dallas PD has a duty to ensure everyone’s safety, which includes foul-mouthed protesters hurling obscenities in our direction.

 3 keys to working with protest groups

 I found the following three steps highly effective when working with protesters: